PabloC/tutumcloud.github.io/docs/source/reference/api/index.rst

 Errors in the HTTP API will be returned with status codes in the 4xx and 5xx ranges.

-The Python library will detect this status codes and raise ``TutumServerError`` exceptions with the error message, which should be handled by the calling application accordingly.
+The Python library will detect this status codes and raise ``TutumApiError`` exceptions with the error message, which should be handled by the calling application accordingly.